octo-technology/OpenTezos/docs/baker/cli-baker.md

 #### Register as a delagate

-To run a delegate, you first need to register as one using the alias of your account.
+To run a delegate, you first need to register as one using the alias of your account:

 ```shell
 tezos-client register key bob as delegate